SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 \frac{t}{RC}
 $$

 Starting with discharged capacitors, a battery was connected to the circuit and used to charge the capacitor.
-When voltage across the capacitor was measured to be 2$\pm$0.01
+The time taken for the voltage across the capacitor to reach 2$\pm$0.01 volts was measured for various resistor and capacitor combinations.

 # Results